rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Preheat the build-plate, same as the resin.

-·  The build-plate may have shifted.
-Try and level it again; make sure to tighten well.

-·  There may be cured resin in your vat, in which case you should drain and clean.

 ·  Did you remember to set, or reset, Z=0?

+·  Check your print and exposure settings.

 ·  The FEP film may be too tight or too loose.